 Waste setting

-The waste setting on the pool filter is used, in the following three situations:
+The waste setting on pool filter is used, in the following three situations:

-- When your pool is very dirty you would vacuum on the waste setting so the dirt goes straight out of the system without passing through the filter.
+2. When your pool is very dirty, you should vacuum on the waste setting so the dirt goes straight out of the system without passing through the filter.
 That way it doesn’t clog up the filter.

-On the pool filter waste setting the pool water will be drawn into the system and then pass through the debris filter basket on the inlet side of the pump.
-From there it is expelled from the system without passing through the filter via the waste pipe.
+In the pool filter waste setting, the pool water will be drawn into the system and then passed through the debris filter basket on the inlet side of the pump.
+From there, it is expelled from the system without passing through the filter via the waste pipe.

 Where the waste water goes depends on your system.
 It will either be sent straight into the sewer system or out into your yard/garden, often through a roll-out waste hose so you can direct the water to an area of the garden you want.